kepstin/replaygain-test-vectors/mp3/README.md

 #### ReplayGain tag formatting

-The ReplayGain tag spec gives a very specific format to use for the tags, but applications vary in how well they follow it.
+The modern ReplayGain tag spec gives a specific format to use for the tags, but tag-writing applications have significant variations in the formats they actually use.
 These tests verify the robustness of the tag parser.

 - `id3v23-txxx-case.mp3`

   Verify that the `REPLAYGAIN_*_GAIN` tags are matched case-insensitively.

-  In track mode, this file will play back at the reference level.
-In album mode, it will play back quietly.
-If the tags aren't read correctly it will play back louder than the reference.
+  In track mode this file will play back at the reference level.
+In album mode it will play back at 12 dB quieter than the reference level.
+If the tags aren't read correctly it will play back 12 dB louder than the reference level.

+  track gain: -12 dB, track peak: 1.0, album gain: -24 dB, album peak: 1.0

 ## Optional